 - 85 g (2/3 cup) ground almonds (almond meal)

 - 85 g (2/3 cup) gluten-free flour blend (or sub plain flour if not gluten-free)

 - 1 teaspoon baking powder (ensure gluten-free if necessary)

-Best served with extra maple syrup, fresh berries and coconut yogurt or coconut whipped cream
+- Best served with extra maple syrup, fresh berries and coconut whipped cream

 - Leftovers keeps well covered in the fridge.
 Just reheat in a dry frying pan or pop in the toaster!

 Disclosure: This posts contains affiliate links to Amazon.
 If you click through and purchase any of these films, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.